-Read more about Baby Boomer Statistics: Not Riding into the Sunset
+Read more about Baby Boomer Statistics

 As baby boomers continue to enter retirement, many of them are seeking new beginnings.
 They’re either downsizing or just looking for a change in surroundings.
 With that shift in mind, we’ve found the best small cities for retirees to lay new roots.